Celsius Holdings

 Strategic Repositioning: From "Diet Drink" to "Fitness Lifestyle"

-The "gym rat" label wasn't entirely a liability.
-It gave Celsius authenticity in the fitness space.
-The strategy was to own this niche and then expand outward, rather than trying to be everything to everyone from the start.
+That “gym rat” label wasn’t purely an insult.
+It was also proof of authenticity.
+The plan was to own the niche, then expand outward—rather than trying to be everything to everyone again.

 Product Line Expansion